- Dates – Grand Final: Thursday, 24 May 1956 – 21:00 CET

 - Non-returning countries: —

-- Vote – Voting system: Two-member juries from each country rated songs between one and ten points.
+- Vote – Voting system: Two-member juries from each country; each juror scored each song between 1 and 10.
 The scores of the voting have never been made public, leaving room for lots of speculation.
 Attempts to reconstruct the voting by interviewing jury members over the following five decades did not lead to any reliable outcome.
 The Italian newspaper La Stampa reported that Switzerland received 102 points, but this has not been confirmed and is not made official.

 - Nil Points: —